mrelan1/waxham-workflow/06_Amira/amira_guide.md

 Now that the mask has been adjusted, we can start to segment and view the tomogram in 3D.
 Select the class you want to segment in the table.
 With the magic wand tool selected, click the signal on the blue mask you would like to segment.
-When you click, the selected signal’s mask will turn purple, and a 3D preview of your selection will appear in the rightside panel of the Segmentation window.
+When you click, the selected signal’s mask will turn purple, and a 3D preview of your selection will appear in the right-side panel of the Segmentation window.
 (Make sure to check the 3D box to the right of the  class name in the Materials table).

 To add your selected signal to the segmentation, click the (+) button below the words “Selection.”
 Repeat this process to add segmentations of signal for all classes.